thorenscientific/documentation/docs/solutions/reference-designs/ad-swiot1l-sl/firmware-guide/index.rst

 .. important::

    The system comes pre-programmed with a standard firmware.
-To work with **Scopy**, you need to flash the specific static IP firmware version.
+To work with **Scopy**, you need to flash the specific static ip firmware version.

    **Scopy** will work only with the official `AD-SWIOT1L-SL firmware releases <https://github.com/analogdevicesinc/no-OS/releases/tag/swiot1l-v1.1.0>`_